pdstools.pega_io.File

 read_zipped_file(→ tuple[io.BytesIO, str])

-Read a zipped NDJSON file.
+Read a Pega zipped NDJSON dataset export.

 read_multi_zip(→ polars.LazyFrame)